 12. Luzerne County Community College (Nanticoke)

 The No. 3 ranking for graduation rate went to Luzerne County Community College, a relatively small school in northeastern Pennsylvania with 11 satellite campuses distributed throughout the region.
-Its student-faculty ratio of 18:1 placed it fairly well, also, and its tuition and fees expense was more affordable than average.
+Its student-faculty ratio of 18:1 placed it fairly well in that category, also, and its tuition and fees expense was more affordable than average.
 Professional development is also a big part of the mission at LCCC, with non-credit enrollment in 2013-14 that totaled just 900 students shy of the credit-enrolled student body.

 - Total enrollment, 2013-14: 6,411

 - Satisfied students: A recent student satisfaction study at LCCC indicates that students at the Nanticoke institution were more satisfied than the national average in four key areas of student experience: intellectual growth, career preparation, personal growth and preparation for further study.

 Delaware County Community College in Media retains its students from year to year at the third-best rate in the state, according to NCES data, and one out of every four students is partially or fully enrolled in distance education courses.
 An above-average graduation rate and available credit for life experience were additional marks in DCCC's favor, but the ratio of students to faculty was the highest of any school on this list in the survey year at 22 to one.